 On the other side of the ledger, federal agencies continue to spend billions of dollars to reclaim hardrock mine sites on federal land that have been abandoned.
-The 1872 Mining Law provided only a skeletal structure for federal management of hardrock mining and did not include provisions requiring the clean-up of federal land after mining activities cease.
-DOI adopted regulations in 1981 to impose reclamation (clean-up) requirements on mine operators, but they failed to prevent further mine abandonments and DOI has struggled to secure adequate financial assurances to guarantee future reclamation.
+The 1872 Mining Law provided only a skeletal structure for federal management of hardrock mining and did not include provisions requiring the cleanup of federal land after mining activities cease.
+DOI adopted regulations in 1981 to impose reclamation (clean-up) requirements on mine operators.
+However, these regulations failed to prevent further mine abandonments, and DOI has subsequently struggled to secure adequate financial assurances to guarantee future reclamation.

 Abandoned mine lands are often hazardous and sometimes toxic.
-The DOI, EPA, and other federal agencies reclaim these sites to mitigate threats to human health and safety.
-In 2011, the Government Accountability Office (GAO) reported that four federal agencies had spent \$2.6 billion to reclaim abandoned hardrock mines on federal lands between 1997 and 2008.
-That work addressed only a fraction of sites in need of reclamation and through these agencies, taxpayers continue to spend hundreds of millions of dollars a year to clean up liabilities created by the hardrock mining industry.
+DOI, EPA, and other federal agencies reclaim these sites to mitigate threats to human health and safety.
+In 2020, GAO identified 140,000 abandoned hardrock mines on federal land, but there could be another 390,000 abandoned mine features that haven't been counted yet.
+GAO also reported that four federal agencies had spent \$2.9 billion to reclaim abandoned hardrock mines on federal lands between 2008 and 2017.
+That work addressed only a fraction of sites in need of reclamation, and through these agencies, taxpayers continue to spend hundreds of millions of dollars a year to clean up liabilities created by the hardrock mining industry.